joshdoman/peerfed/doc/README.md

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/peerfed-qt` (GUI) or
 - `bin/bitcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run peerfed-qt.exe.

 ### macOS